-Electricity Repair category 2 Notes The electrical installation is dated in part as there are older style electrical sockets.
+Electricity Repair category 2 Notes The electrical installation is dated as the electrical switch gear is of a style consistent with having been installed a number of years ago.
 Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.